springernature/frontend-toolkits/README.md

 To install dependencies:

 ```
-$ npm install
+$ npm ci
 ```

-We hope to switch to `npm ci` when Node 10 is in LTS.
+We install from the `package-lock.json` file to ensure that all tests, linting, and validation are run under the same conditions.

 ## What is a toolkit?